Includes free SSL certificates, unlimited bandwidth & fully optimised for WordPress.

 This privacy notice aims to give you information on how Krystal Hosting collects and processes your

-website when you sign in to your client area or purchase a product / service.
+when you sign in to your client area or purchase a product / service.
+When we collect, use and are

 This website is not intended for children and we do not knowingly collect data relating to children.